Confusing Words Clarified: Group M; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 Well, it seems that a reporter on the radio mixed up the two by referring to a vanilla envelope and someone called in to report the obvious error to the program's moderators the next day and stated that there is a big difference between manila, manilla paper and a non-existent vanilla paper; unless someone had produced an envelope with vanilla flavor.

-2. Social conduct: Tamika tried to imitate the manner of a famous actress.
+2. Social conduct: Tamika tried to imitate the manner and demeanor of a famous actress.

-3. Good and appropriate behavior: The manner of Patricia's new neighbor was very friendly.
+3. Good and appropriate behavior: The politeness or manner of Patricia's new neighbor was very friendly.

 2. The house on an estate: The manor at the site was large and gracious.